SnappyJumper/Scrumptious/README.md

 ### Color Scheme
 ![Color scheme image](assets/readme-images/colour-pallet.png)

 The colours used on the website are above.
-I used the two shades of green, Inda Green and Kelly Green(#028A0F and #03AC15), to colour the headings and the nav bar in the mobile version of the site respectively.
+I used the two shades of green, India Green and Kelly Green(#028A0F and #03AC15), to colour the headings and the nav bar in the mobile version of the site respectively.
 I used the shade of Red Carmine to colour the banners and boxes throughout the website as well as the email link within the footer.
 For the text I stuck with a white colour (#FFFFFF).

 ### Typography

-The main font used in the website is "Karla", from google fonts, with sans-serif as backup in case the font fails to display.
+The main font used on the website is "Karla", from google fonts, with sans-serif as backup in case the font fails to display.
 The logo and headings are all styled with "Poetsen One", with sans-serif as a fall back again.

 ### Wireframes